harelba/q/mkdocs/docs/index.md

 **Older versions can be downloaded [here](https://github.com/harelba/packages-for-q).
 Please let me know if you plan on using an older version, and why - I know of no reason to use any of them.**

 ## Requirements
 As of version `2.0.9`, there's no need for any external dependency.
-Python itself (3.7), and any needed libraries are self-contained inside the installation, not affecting anything but q itself.
+Python itself (3.7), and any needed libraries are self-contained inside the installation, isolated from the rest of your system.

-## Limitations
-Here's the list of known limitations.
-Please contact me if you have a use case that needs any of those missing capabilities.

-* `FROM <subquery>` is not supported
-* Common Table Expressions (CTE) are not supported
-* Spaces in file names are not supported.
-Use stdin for piping the data into q, or rename the file
-* Some rare cases of subqueries are not supported yet.

 ## Usage